GREEN Energy from the Earth

 In Reykjavik, Iceland geothermal energy sources are found everywhere.
 Geothermal energy is generated in areas around volcanoes, geysers, and hot springs from several geothermal power plants throughout Iceland.

 The Larderello Geothermal Energy plant in Italy is the world's oldest large-scale geothermal power plant, first generating a sizable quantity of energy over 100 years ago.
 After many renovations over the last 105 years; Larderello Geothermal Energy is a complex of 34 geothermal plants now generating around 800 MW, producing around 2% of Italy’s energy mix, and powering around 1 million Italian homes.
 The largest geothermal power plant project in the world is a complex of 22 plants called The Geysers in California at over 1.5 GW.

 Geothermal energy can also be produced through the use of man-made technology.
 Enhanced Geothermal Systems (EGS), also known as engineered geothermal systems (hot dry rock geothermal), refers to a variety of engineering techniques used to artificially create hydrothermal resources (underground steam and hot water) that can be used to generate electricity.
 EGS is typically constructed into a large-scale operation when it is developed and implemented.

-Geothermal energy has a micro application along with its macro counterpart.
-This micro form is primarily in the form of geothermal heat pumps.
+Geothermal energy has a micro application along with its macro-counterpart.
+This micro-form of geothermal energy is primarily in the form of geothermal heat pumps.
 Geothermal heat pumps regulate a building's temperature by the use of ground-source heating and cooling.
 Across the world, geothermal heat pumps are gaining popularity as a top choice for a clean and efficient renewable energy technology to heat and cool a building to augment/ replace traditional HVAC (heating ventilation and air conditioning) units.